basilnoor/TeamRandomizerBot/README.md

 To generate two randomzied teams of equal level use the command "/tr start"

 The resulting power levels of the teams is provided for the user in case they would like to potentially rebalance the teams as the algorithm isn't perfect.
+More info in "/tr help".
 ```
 <img src= "https://user-images.githubusercontent.com/51865580/179881018-77ca463a-22c5-43dc-9ce9-af27915cf779.png" data-canonical-src= "https://user-images.githubusercontent.com/51865580/179881018-77ca463a-22c5-43dc-9ce9-af27915cf779.png" />